Type of Journey

 The flora and fauna:

-The best way to enjoy these Dooars would be in a Jeep Safari or an Elephant Safari.
+The best way to enjoy these Dooars would be on a Jeep Safari or an Elephant Safari.

 Places to visit:

-Apart from wildlife, Buxa Tiger reserve is also very rich in terms of fauna.
-A great and one of its kind collection of Rare orchids can be found in the reserve.
+Apart from wildlife, the Buxa Tiger Reserve is also very rich in terms of fauna.
+A great and of its kind collection of Rare orchids can be found in the reserve.
 Sighting of Elephants is very common in the reserve, whereas the Tigers are a bit elusive.